Time for Millennials to Make Their MovePosted 03/10/2015

 “With these factors on their side, I expect Millennials to represent more than two-thirds of all new households over the next decade,” writes Smoke in a recent Fortune.com commentary.
 “And 25- to 34-year-olds, in particular, will drive as much as half of all new home sales this year.”

 Already, it appears Millennials are gearing up to jump off the fence.
 According to a Los Angeles Times article earlier this year, 57 percent of the house-hunters who toured homes with Redfin agents in January were first-time buyers.
 Real estate agents nationwide report seeing higher-than-usual activity among first-time home buying prospects.
-And a very telling Redfin survey indicates that nearly 40 percent of Millennials said they have – or they would – delay their weddings or honeymoons so they could afford to buy their first homes.
+And Redfin reports that 24 percent of millennial homebuyers obtained a second job to save for a down payment on a home.

 Why the keen focus on this generation, whose members were born roughly between 1980 and 1997?
 Millennials are the largest generation so far – bigger, even, than the Baby Boom generation – and they will impact America’s housing market significantly.
 Smoke states that approximately 3 percent of 25- to 34-year-olds were able to purchase a home in 2014, compared with 5 percent in 1980.
 With the larger number of 25- to 34-year-olds today, a 5 percent purchase rate last year would have increased home sales by more than 15 percent, and would have represented a 40 percent share of all home sales.